Christoph Merian: Legacy

-Today, he is remembered mainly for founding the Christoph Merian Stiftung, a highly visible non-profit entity that continues to support social, cultural, ecological and economic projects to the benefit of the general population in the Basel region to this day.
+Today, he is remembered mainly for founding the Christoph Merian Stiftung (Christoph Merian Foundation - CMS), a highly visible non-profit entity that continues to support social, cultural, ecological and economic projects to the benefit of the general population in the Basel region to this day.
 As of 2006, its worth was 289 million Swiss Francs, in addition to the 900 ha of land it owns.
 The institution was founded in Christoph Merian's Testament (dated 26.03.1857), in which he made an endowment/beneficence to the city of Basel.
 This came into legal effect when his widow Margaretha (1806-1886) died on 3 May 1886.
 He and his wife are buried in the Elisabethenkirche, whose construction he encouraged and also financed.
+The Merian Gardens are located in the estate he received for his wedding.
+When the city of Basel rebuilt the Middle Bridge in Basel, the Government of Basel did not have sufficient financial means, so the CMS financed 3/4 of the cost of building the bridge.

-Family
+Personal life

-He stemmed from the Merian family, one of the most distinguished aristocrat families in Basel.
-In 1824 he married Margarethe Burckhardt, the daughter of an industrial.
-As a wedding present, they received the country estate in Brüglingen and the country house Villa Merian.
-His father, Christoph Merian senior, was a merchant who started with handling raw cotton, later with shipping/transport, banking and various speculative businesses.
-Christoph Merian senior ended his venturous businesses in 1810 and subsequently invested in the industry and banking activities.
+He was born into the Merian family, one of the most distinguished, aristocratic families in Basel.
+In 1824, he married Margarethe Burckhardt, the daughter of an industrialist.
+As a wedding present, they received the country estate in Brüglingen and the country house Villa Merian, which his father had bought in 1811.
+He subsequently enlarged the estate several times, and at the time of his death it spanned over 324 hectares.
+His father, Christoph Merian Senior, was a merchant who started with handling raw cotton, later with shipping/transport, banking and various speculative businesses.
+Christoph Merian Senior ended his various businesses in 1810 and subsequently invested in the industry and banking activities.